ideeverdi/website-academic/content/authors/admin/_index.md

   url: "https://www.iffs.se/en"

 # Short bio (displayed in user profile at end of posts)
 bio: My interest is in social interaction and the cognitive mechanisms that enable humans to flexibly coordinate and collaborate with one another, from simple joint actions in small groups to population-level regularities sustained by norms and institutions.
-Adopting an embodied approach to cognition, I am also interested in how social interaction can ground the represenation of abstract concepts and words.
+Adopting an embodied approach to cognition, I am also interested in how social interaction can ground the representation of abstract categories.
+These two interests converge in the study of ownership concepts and social norms.

 # Interests to show in About widget
 interests: